 PRIMARY Benchmark 5 Benchmark 6 Benchmark 7 Benchmark 8 Names some personal feelings and uses strategies to manage behavior.
 Identifies and explains personal feelings.
-Describes appropriate Anticipates an emotional response that may result from a given situation.
+Anticipates an emotional response that may result from a given situation.
 Applies strategies for managing own emotions and behaviors.
-Adapts to new situations quickly Anticipates a change in routine and begins to prepare self by finding a desired thing or person. responses to different emotions.
-Transitions from one activity to the next and helps others through the transition.
-Describes strategies to adjust and calm oneself in new or stressful situations. and with minimal stress.
+Anticipates a change in routine Describes appropriate responses to different emotions.
+Describes strategies to adjust Adapts to new situations quickly and with minimal stress. and begins to prepare self by finding a desired thing Transitions from one activity and calm oneself in new or stressful situations. or person. to the next and helps others through the transition.